 Contractor: Kelso / Gilbane (J W Kelso Construction / Gilbane Building Company)

 Description: The building faces south and is a five story concrete, brick glass and metal structure.
 The building is located on landscaped grounds on the west side of the center of Galveston.
-The center section has a round tower with reflective glass on the upper stories.
+The center section is a round tower with reflective glass on the upper stories.
 The wings also have reflective glass with square brick towers at the corners.
-The roof line is flat.
+The building houses the County District Court, Constitutional County Court, County Courts at Law and County Probate Court of the 11th Administrative Judicial Region.

 County Courthouse – Galveston